Alibabavum 40 Thirudargalum (1956 film): Plot

 Marziana, a Baghdad-based dancer, is abducted by the tyrant Sher Khan, commander of the notorious king Amir Kasim Khan, to his palace.
 She is rescued by Alibaba, a woodcutter who fights with Sher Khan and vanquishes him.
 Marziana and her sidekick Dowlath find refuge in Alibaba's house who lives with his sister Ayisha and servant Bulbul.
 Marziana learns that they are the siblings of Kasim, who had driven them out at the instigation of his cruel wife Salima.
 Marziana and Alibaba later fall in love.
 When Alibaba goes to cut wood, he chances upon the cavernous hideout of Abu Hussain, the leader of forty dacoits, and overhears the secret code to enter and exit the cave.
 After the dacoits leave, Alibaba uses the code word, enters the hideout, and takes some of the cave's wealth which he uses to help poor people nearby.
 Both Alibaba and Marziana become wealthy overnight.

-Kasim becomes jealous when he hears about his brother's fortune, and wants to know the secret behind this.
-Under Salima's guidance, he invites Alibaba and his household for a feast.
-After cunningly obtaining the secret of the dacoits' cave, Kasim sentences Alibaba to death, falsely accusing him of attempted murder.
-Marziana pretends to heed Kasim's order.
-She declares that Alibaba has been unfaithful to her and he deserves this retribution.
-Taking a knife, Marziana acts as though she means to kill Alibaba, but instead cuts the ropes that bind his hands.
-A fight ensues between Alibaba and Kasim's thugs, during which Salima is accidentally killed, but Alibaba subdues them and escapes with his allies.
+Kasim becomes jealous when he hears about his brother's fortune and wishes to uncover the secret behind it.
+Under Salima's guidance, he invites Alibaba and his household to a feast.
+After cunningly discovering the secret of the dacoits' cave, Kasim sentences Alibaba to death, falsely accusing him of attempted murder.
+Marziana pretends to heed Kasim's order, declaring that Alibaba has been unfaithful to her and deserves this retribution.
+Taking a knife, Marziana acts as though she intends to kill Alibaba, but instead cuts the ropes binding his hands.
+A fight ensues between Alibaba and Kasim's thugs, during which Salima is accidentally killed.
+However, Alibaba manages to subdue them and escapes with his allies.